 Crofter Boy (clip 2)

-Second clip from a dramatised documentary on life in the crofting community of Invergair, 1955
+Second clip from life in a crofting community in the 1950s

 - Questions & Activities